marufahmed-afk/counter-temp/README.md

 ### Axios

 I find it more convenient and have been using it over fetchApi as my work demands it as well.

+### Added Extra

+- Added an error banner that pops up when api calls fail for handling errors.
+- Clicking on the cross button on the banner helps restart the countdown if server communication is established
+- Stopping the timer immediately when the api call fails which prevents from UI showing wrong updating countdown